Diversity and Inclusion LawTech Statement

 The Diversity and Inclusion of Chambers LawTech

-The inaugural Chambers LawTech Guide is a significant development in the shifting landscape of the legal profession, allowing us to showcase the best and most innovative ways that new technology is improving the legal profession.
+The second edition of Chambers LawTech Guide is another significant development in the shifting landscape of the legal profession, allowing us to showcase the best and most innovative ways that new technology is improving the legal profession.
 As our research process continuously evolves with the latest technology, sector developments and client needs, we are delighted to now include more in-depth coverage than ever before.

 An essential component of sector developments over the last few years that has only grown more significant during the Covid-19 pandemic is diversity and inclusion.
 While firms have been escalating their D&I efforts for years, increasingly clients are driving change in a variety of ways, the most formidable of which stipulate reduced compensation for the firms that don’t meet targets.